 Hackney Brewery borrowed £30,000 from 451 investors in May 2015 to buy a new fermenter and increase production.
 In this picture story, Pete discusses his experience of Funding Circle and you can see the craft beer being produced:

 Do you need a business loan?

-We’ve helped more than 12,000 businesses in the UK and US access finance for a range of finance needs.
+We’ve helped thousands of businesses access finance for a range of needs.
 Check your eligibility online in just 30 seconds.